5 financial planning to-dos for your annual New Year's Resolution

 Take note that upon marriage, any CPF nomination you had made will be automatically revoked.
 However, a divorce does not revoke a CPF nomination.
 This is similar to a will, which is not revoked upon divorce.

 Make it a practice to annually review your insurance coverage and consider your health and personal circumstances.
-For example, have you had additional dependents such as a newborn over the last year?
-If so, it might be worthwhile to increase your life insurance coverage.
+For example, have you had additional dependants such as a newborn over the last year?
+If so, it might be worthwhile to think about getting life insurance coverage.

 Financial planning as part of your annual New Year's resolution

 As you outline your personal goals and set your New Year’s Resolution, don’t forget to review your finances at the same time.
-Dedicating time to evaluate your financial status not only prepares you for the upcoming year, but also helps motivate your efforts, especially if you set clear and achievable targets.
+Dedicating time to evaluate your financial health not only prepares you for the upcoming year but also gives you the motivation to follow through on your goals.
+This is especially useful if you’ve set clear and achievable targets.

 Here’s wishing you and your loved ones a joyful and prosperous new year!